 When Grant accepted the surrender of Robert E. Lee’s Confederate army in April, 1865, the controversial Union general became the country’s outstanding military hero.
 When Lincoln was assassinated a week later, Grant became the greatest surviving engineer of the preservation of the United States as a single country.4

 When Grant became the Republican candidate, Democratic politicians knew that he would be tough to beat in the November election.
 Democratic newspapers raised the “Infamous Jewish Order” to dissuade Jews from voting for Grant and to tar him as a Know Nothing bigot.
 The Flemingsburg Democrat of Kentucky, for example, reprinted Order Number 11 and denounced it, saying that “no order issued during the late war, was less called for, or more wantonly wrong.”
-Contrary to Grant’s calumnies, the newspaper said that “the Jews, as a class, are the most industrious and peaceable people we have among us.”
+Contrary to Grant’s alleged calumnies, the newspaper said that “the Jews, as a class, are the most industrious and peaceable people we have among us.”
 Even newspapers in cities with few Jews printed articles with headlines like “Grant’s Brutality Towards the Jews.”7

 The Democrats tried to paint Grant as a man of medieval prejudices, a fanatical bigot along the lines of the Puritan dictator Oliver Cromwell.
 They hoped to peel off liberal, immigrant, Irish, German, Jewish and Catholic support from the general with accusations of bigotry tied to Order Number 11.8

-Some Jews feared that if they were seen as voting in a block against the likely next president, they might suffer the same persecutions that they had in Europe.
+Some Jews feared that if they were seen as voting in a block against the likely next president, they might suffer the same persecutions that they had in Europe were he to win.
 There were anti-Semites enough in the United States already who would love to brand Jews as having a dual loyalty to both the U.S. and the Jewish people.
 A similar charge had been raised against Irish Catholics.
 These Jewish leaders hoped to reconcile with Grant before he gained more power.
 In response to a letter from one Jewish activist attempting a reconciliation, Grant’s secretary Adam Badeau wrote: “General Grant … instructs me to say that the order was, as you suppose, “directed simply against evil designing persons whose religion was in no way material to the issue.
 When it was made, the guilty parties happened to be Israelites, exclusively; and it was intended to reach the guilty parties, not to wound the feelings of any others.
 It would have been made just as stringent against any other class of individuals, religious, political or commercial.”9

-Grant won the election in an electoral vote landslide.
+Grant won the election in an electoral college vote landslide.
 After his victory, Grant released documents that he hoped would calm the Jewish community’s fears.
 Although they plainly distorted the intent of the order, they indicated that Grant was not Haman.
 Grant released a private letter he had sent to Isaac Newton Morris concerning Order 11.
 In it he wrote that “I do not pretend to sustain the Order.
 The order was issued and sent without any reflection and without thinking of the Jews as a sect or race… I have no prejudice against sect or race, but want each individual to be judged by his own merit.
 Order No. 11 does not sustain this statement, I admit, but then I do not sustain that order.
 It never would have been issued if it had not been telegraphed the moment it was penned, and without reflection.”11

 EXECUTIVE MANSION Washington Dec 8., 1870 The bearer of this letter Hon Benj F. Peixotto, who has accepted the important though unremunerative position of U.S. Consul-General to Roumania is commended to the good offices of all representatives of this government abroad.
 Mr Peixotto has undertaken the duties of his present office more as a missionary work for the benefit of the people who are laboring under severe oppression than for any benefits to accrue to himself, a work which all good citizens will wish him the greatest success in.
 The United States knowing no distinction of her own citizens on account of religion or nativity naturally believe in a civilization the world over which will secure the same universal liberal views.113